-This delicious low-carb and keto raspberry salad is a little sweet and tangy with crunchy pecans and creamy goat cheese.
-It's so delicious.
+This delicious summer raspberry salad is tangy and sweet with crunchy pecans and creamy goat cheese.
+A perfect summer salad!

-With fresh, ripe raspberries, this delicious and refreshing raspberry salad is a little sweet and tangy — in addition to crunchy and creamy, thanks to the pecans and goat cheese.
-Plus, this low-carb and keto raspberry salad is only 3 net carbs per serving and a perfect side salad!
+With fresh, ripe raspberries, this tasty summer raspberry salad is tangy and sweet — in addition to crunchy and creamy, thanks to the pecans and goat cheese.

 Although it's incredibly quick and simple to make, you wouldn't guess it since the raspberry salad is so beautiful in presentation.
 It's a perfect salad for for any type of gathering — formal or casual.
-But, it's also great to serve alongside a simple lunch or dinner at home.
+It also pairs well with a simple lunch or dinner.

 A Little Background on the Salad...